-Wills, Trusts and Estates Hours: 3 Course Frequency: Each Fall Prerequisite(s): Property I & II
+Wills, Trusts and Estates

+Course Frequency: Each Fall Prerequisite(s): Property I & II

-This course introduces students to the fundamentals of the law governing the intergenerational transfer of wealth.
-Applying the case law set forth in the assigned textbook and the Uniform Probate Code ("UPC") as a model, the course introduces students to estate planning and probate and surveys the law of intestacy, wills, will substitutes, trusts and the duties and powers of trustees in trust administration.
-It will also introduce students to the law of future interests and the Rule Against Perpetuities.
-At every point, the course will emphasize the ethical challenges inherent in the practice of this body of law.
+This course introduces students to the law governing the intergenerational transfer of wealth.
+Using case law, the Uniform Probate and Uniform Trust Codes as models, the course introduces students to the legal aspects of probate and non-probate transfers of wealth, including the law of intestacy, wills, will substitutes and trusts, including the duties and powers of trustees in trust administration.
+It will further develop student understanding of future interests and the Rule Against Perpetuities and, at every point, the course will emphasize the ethical challenges inherent in the practice of estate law.